martelosaurus/paper-LOLM/README.md

 duration.breaks=seq(1/365,10+1/365,.25)
 estimator(c("lag_age","age"),duration.breaks,"equipment",X)
 ```
+Ensure that all scripts and data live in the same directory.

 ## Numerical work
 Written in Python.
 Requires `numpy`, `scipy`, and `matplotlib`.
 The module is `pgn.py` (`p`erfect `g`ood `n`ews).
 The `Equilibrium` object has two methods, `plot_val`, which plots values and prices, and `plot_pdf`, which plots probability densities.
 For figures, run